 may manage their organizations efficiently and effectively.
 The 16 week Nonprofit Management Certificate Course, which runs February through May each year,

 is currently in its 28th year.
-In addition to recieving critical content from accomplished trainers in the sector, participants build on the the course modules to assess their organizations and develop action plans in the 5 strategic areas of their choice.
+In addition to receiving critical content from accomplished trainers in the sector, participants build on the course modules to assess their organizations and develop action plans in the 5 strategic areas of their choice.
 The peer to peer sharing and networking aspect of the course is a great benefit of the face-to-face instruction model of the NPMCC.

 of the program have gone on to lead organizations of every size and in every